The Apple Reminders app is a great way to keep track of all your important tasks and events.

 Ask Siri to read out your reminders

-Hey Siri, read out my work reminders
+Hey Siri, read my reminders.

-Hey Siri, do I have any reminders this week?
+Do I have any reminders this week?